hcai-mms/hcai-mms.github.io/_publications/RecommenderSystemsFairness.md

 layout: publication # do not change

 #### these fields are mandatory. please fill them out
-title: "Investiating Gender Fairness of Recommendation Algorithms in the Music Domain" # title of your publication
+title: "Investigating Gender Fairness of Recommendation Algorithms in the Music Domain" # title of your publication

 # choose one of the following types:
 # "paper": Peer-Reviewed Journal and Conference Papers